fltk-rs/fltk-book/src/Setup.md

 ```
 Note that if you installed the build dependencies, it will also install the runtime dependencies automatically as well.

 Also note that most graphical desktop environments already have these libs already installed.
-This list can be useful if you want to build your app in CI/docker using the fltk-bundled feature or are testing your already built package in CI/docker (where there is not graphical user interface).
+This list can be useful if you are testing your already built package in CI/docker (where there is not graphical user interface).

 ## Detailed setup
 This section assumes you don't even have Rust installed, and is separated into different environments: